Edit Template

 Examples of effects on the body:

-• Increasing or suppressing sugar levels depending on the content of the suggestion (even without actual consumption of sugar/honey).
+• Increase or decrease in sugar levels depending on the content of the suggestion (even without actual consumption of sugar/honey).

 Ketamine psychotherapy

-• It is used for patients who have difficulty entering a state of hypnosis , or when deep hypnoanalysis is needed.
+• It is used for patients who have difficulty entering the state of hypnosis, or when deep hypnosis analysis is required.

 Hypnotherapy specialists at the EXPIO center

-• Candidate of Medical Sciences, Director of the EXPIO Center.
+• PhD in Medicine, Director of the EXPIO Center.

 • Student of Dr. Vitaliy Yevtushenko and Yuriy Bichonsky (School of Analytical and Cognitive Hypnotherapy, SACH).

-• He developed his own method of emotional-metaphorical hypnotherapy .
+• He developed his own method of emotional and metaphorical hypnotherapy.

-• In 2015, he presented a report at the International Congress on Hypnosis in Paris .
+• In 2015, he gave a presentation at the International Congress on Hypnosis in Paris.

 • Uncategorized